Since we discovered that cardiovascular disease, joint pain, and diabetes are due to inflammation we have been in a rush to put down the flame.

 Why people have chronic inflammation

-If you understand that inflammation is a reaction to an unwanted object having penetrated in the body, then you should also understand that chronic inflammation is nothing else but the body’s futile attempt to clean you out.
+If you understand that inflammation is a reaction to something that shouldn’t be in the body, then it is easy to understand that chronic inflammation is nothing else but the body’s futile attempt to clean the body out.
 Hmm… clean from what?